-MSLF attorney Ron Osphal published an article today in the Washington Examiner about the President’s much needed environmental reforms.
+MSLF attorney Ron Opsahl published an article today in the Washington Examiner about the President’s much needed environmental reforms.
 Radical environmental groups are apoplectic and have begun issuing doomsday predictions about the consequences of his proposal.

 Join us in Las Vegas Feb.
 6, to hear a panel discussion about the thorny issue of federal land management in states like Nevada.
 There is also a dinner option with nationally-recognized electoral college expert Tara Ross.
 Tickets are on sale now!